pymupdf/PyMuPDF/docs/document.rst

         * bit 2 set => **owner** password authenticated

+    .. method:: makeBookmark(loc)

+      *(New in v.1.17.3)* Return a page pointer in a reflowable document.
+After re-layouting the document, the result of this method can be used to find the new location of the page.

+      .. note:: Do not confuse with items of a table of contents, TOC.

+      :arg list,tuple loc: page location.
+Must be a valid *(chapter, pno)*.

+      :rtype: pointer
+      :returns: a long integer in pointer format.
+To be used for finding the new location of the page after re-layouting the document.
+Do not touch or re-assign.

+    .. method:: findBookmark(bookmark)

+      *(New in v.1.17.3)* Return the new page location after re-layouting the document.

+      :arg pointer bookmark: created by :meth:`Document.makeBookmark`.

+      :rtype: tuple
+      :returns: the new (chapter, pno) of the page.

     .. method:: chapterPageCount(chapter)

       *(New in v.1.17.0)* Return the number of pages of a chapter.